Location of Adventure

 Group Size Limit

-A very important feature of our South Africa safaris is the limited group size, as Africa's natural realms are best experienced with fewer fellow travelers.
+A very important feature of our South Africa and Botswana safari is the limited group size, as Africa's natural wonders are best experienced in quiet seclusion, with a lighter footprint on the environment.

 Specialized 4x4 Land Rovers and Land Cruisers